margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Connecting you to the legacy of poetry, this journal helps you dive into writing poems no matter your level of experience.
 Poems can be anything born of words - descriptions of random thoughts, simple stories, or fleeting feelings.

 In this journal, you will start your writing exercise by selecting a topic that triggers an idea.
-Then, review the word associations and think abouut how each relates to the topic or any connected experiences hyou've ahd in your own life.
+Then, review the word associations and think abouut how each relates to the topic or any connected experiences you've had in your own life.
 Jot down whatever comes to mind in the space provided; disjointed thoughts and phrase or internal dialogue are all encouraged, these need not be complete sentences.
 Now, you're ready to put it all together in a lyrical masterpiece of your own.
 There are now wrong answers; each poem is unique and personal to the writer.'

 ## **I have turned to writing poetry with Picadilly products, and I explore how poetic thinking supports systems engineering.
 Earlier in 2020, and before 2020, I was sending aggressive emails, but my sister realized that some of my attacks had a poetic sound underlying them.
 Some people don't feel like expressing feelings is ok, and that feelings must be worked out independently; but feelings must be expressed, others express feelings through music, and poetry is a good tool for expressing feelings verbally.
 I write two poems each day.** ##